ibm-cloud-docs/Backup/configure-SQLDB-backup.md

 ## Protecting SQL databases in AlwaysOn Availability Groups
 {: #configureBackupAlwaysOn}

 You can protect SQL Server databases in AlwaysOn Availability Groups by using the Windows {{site.data.keyword.backup_notm}} Agent and SQL Server plug-in.
 If you back up a database in a secondary replica, a copy-only backup of the database is performed.
 Copy-only backups do not affect the sequence of conventional SQL Server backups.
-Microsoft&reg; supports only copy-only backups of secondary databases.
+Microsoft supports only copy-only backups of secondary databases.
 For more information, see [offload-supported backups to secondary replicas of an availability group](https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/active-secondaries-backup-on-secondary-replicas-always-on-availability-groups){: external}.

 If a backup job includes secondary databases and databases that are not in a secondary replica, a copy-only backup is performed for all databases in the job.
 Do not include a secondary database in the same job as a stand-alone database.
 {: note}